DigitalPublishingToolkit/TOD50/md/book.md

 # Colophon

 **INC Theory on Demand #51** <br/>
-The Planalto Riots Making and Unmaking of A Failed Coup in Brazil
+The Planalto Riots.
+Making and Unmaking of A Failed Coup in Brazil

 **Edited by:** Lou Caffagni, Isabel Löfgren,
 Gizele Martins and Paola Sartoretto